 With the right software (see section on Airmail) you can keep all your emails in one place.
 If you work regular hours like me, I find that it helps to cordon off a little time each day to keep on top of my personal emails.
 The same principles outlined for work emails (above) hold equally well for personal emails.

-A future blog post – Taming Your Email Monster – will provide advice about how to cut down the number of incoming emails you get.
+A future blog post – Taming Your Email Monster – will provide advice on how to cut down the number of incoming emails you get.

 How To Set Up The Apps